newbiettn/newbiettn.github.io/stats.md

 {% include image.html url="/images/sample-data-chisquare.png" description="Figure 1.
 Contingency table of the data" %}

 Suppose we wish to determine if there is a relationship between _attending the class_ and _passing the course_.
+We will use Chi-squared test to figure out.

+What Chi-squared test actually does is making a comparison between the percentage of the <span style="color: red; font-weight: bold">red</span> and <span style="color: green; font-weight: bold">green</span> percentages, which means comparing the percentage of students who attended the class but still fails, and the percentage of student skipped the class and fail.
+If those percentages are equal, the chi-squared test statistic is zero.
+It would mean that there is no relationship between attending the class and failing the course.

+In our example, we can see that two percentages are not the same, so we could expect that there is an underlying relationship between two given variables.

 - __Null hypothesis $H_0$__: _Passing the class_ and _Attending the course_ are independent, which implies there is no association between two variables.
 - __Alternative hypothesis $H_A$__: two variables are dependent, which implies there is a relationship between them.